Mounts under cabinets and is built to last; owners rave about durability. Includes a bottle opener and knife sharpener. Reasonably priced.

 But that’s not all.
 Let’s say you have a recipe that calls for eight ounces of tomato sauce.
 All you have are 16-ounce cans.
 Some can openers will not only can the can open, but they will also create a cut that turns the top of the can into a safe-to-use lid, allowing you to store the rest of your tomato sauce for later.

 An electric can opener is also a safety device.
 Have you ever removed a jagged lid from a can after grinding away at it with a hand-held can opener?
 Jagged lids aren’t particularly safe to handle.
 An electric can opener minimizes your exposure to jagged lids.

-If you’re ready to buy an electric can opener, we invite you to examine the above matrix where our top picks are examined in detail.
+If you’re ready to buy an electric can opener, we invite you to examine our top picks.
 To learn more about electric can openers, we invite you to read on.

 Selecting the right can opener for your household might seem like a simple task, but there are a few questions to ask yourself before you buy one.

 There are two choices with electric can openers: you could mount the appliance under a countertop, or you could leave out as a freestanding unit on your countertop.
 Under-the-counter can openers save space, but unless you have the type that folds out from underneath its perch, you may be restricted to cans of a certain height due to clearance issues.
 Freestanding can openers offer the user the freedom to place them anywhere they want, but they can get lost among other appliances or wind up in the back of a kitchen pantry or closet.